hackc4t/tryhackme-journey/README.md

 ## 📘 About
 Greetings!
 This is a portfolio of my TryHackMe journey.
 I summarize each room and its sections, also provide answers needed for each room along with the steps required to capture any flags used to answer the questions.
+This journey will be documented gradually, as I need to focus on my course first, so it may take some time to complete.
+Thank you!

 ---